 Design the GUI¶

-Now that you’ve nailed the basics, we’re going to see how to build a Game User Interface (GUI) with reusable UI components: a life bar, an energy bar, and bomb and rupee counters.
-By the end of this tutorial, you’ll have a game GUI, ready to control with GDscript or VisualScript:
+Now that you've nailed the basics, we're going to see how to build a game Graphical User Interface (GUI) with reusable UI components: a life bar, an energy bar, and bomb and emerald counters.
+By the end of this tutorial, you'll have a game GUI, ready to control with GDscript or VisualScript:

 You'll also learn to: